Ever wondered how you always end up getting the most relatable reels EVER? Well, that's just Meta’s algorithm at play.

 15. Turn on ‘Advantage+ Creative Enhancements’

-Why: Meta now offers a ton of features under the Sales objective – and not using them can result in a higher cost per acquisition – and here’s what you can use:
+Why: Meta now offers a ton of features under the Sales objective – and not using them can result in a higher cost per acquisition – here’s what you can use:

-Must use creative enhancements for eCommerce Facebook ads
+Best creative enhancements for eCommerce Facebook ads

 ✅ Site links